DC | MD | VA Military Medical Malpractice Attorney

 The first step in the administrative process is filing a claim on a form that’s known as a “Standard Form 95.”
 On this document, you’ll need to state all the basic facts of the case, including the basis for your claim, the liable parties, and the full amount of damages.
 “Damages” is a legal term that refers to the ways you’ve been harmed, such as pain and suffering, medical expenses, and lost wages.

 It’s important to keep in mind that any compensation awarded will be limited to the amount of damages you initially claimed.
-This is why it’s important to consult with an experienced attorney who can help you determine the full extent of your damages and identify how much compensation you should demand.
+This is why it’s important to consult with an experienced military medical malpractice attorney who can help you determine the full extent of your damages and identify how much compensation you should demand.

 After filing, the medical facility will then have six months to review your claim.
 They will either: